Maratyszcza/PeachPy/README.rst

 - Python-based metaprogramming and code-generation.
 - Multiplexing of multiple instruction streams (helpful for software pipelining).
-- Python 2, Python 3 and PyPy compatible.
+- Compatible with Python 2 and Python 3, CPython and PyPy.

 Installation
 ------------